USS Ulvert M. Moore: World War II

-Under attack by Japanese planes
+Philippines campaign

 Following this duty, Ulvert M. Moore replenished her stores at Kossol Roads, Palaus, and got underway on New Year's Day 1945 as part of the screen for TG 77.4 -- the 14 escort aircraft carriers which would furnish close air support for the landing operations on Luzon and provide air cover for the fire support group, TG 77.2 -- bound for Luzon.
 Snooping Japanese planes showed up on the 3d, approached the formation, but kept just out of range.
+Ulvert M. Moore went to general quarters twice in the predawn hours of 4 January, fueled from USS Suamico, and spent the afternoon delivering mail via highline transfer to other ships in the task force.
+While she was casting off from alongside USS Minneapolis, her lookouts noted a Japanese plane slipping into the return flight pattern of the carriers.
+This kamikaze soon crashed into USS Ommaney Bay shortly after 1714, 1000 yd away from Ulvert M. Moore's starboard bow.